ByteSizedMarius/sqlp/README.md

 sqlstruct provides some convenience functions for using structs with go's database/sql package

+it is fully based on [kisielk](https://github.com/kisielk)s package and was expanded by me.
+I basically just add functionality I personally find convenient.

-Documentation can be found at http://godoc.org/github.com/kisielk/sqlstruct
+Documentation can be found at http://godoc.org/github.com/ByteSizedMarius/sqlstruct

 ## Goals of this fork